robertbraeutigam/scan/README.md

 - **Discoverability**.
 It should be very easy to *discover* which devices need what inputs and react to-, or control what other devices.
 Not out-of-band, for example through documentation, but through dynamic discovery through the protocol itself.
-- Does **not require** a complete and **perfect list of codes** nor a **complete dictionary** of some semantic identifiers, nor does it require everybody to agree on a single unified set of these, nor a perfect usage on the part of the devices to be *fully* usable and for all devices to be compatible with each other.
+- Enable **interoperability** **without a perfect list of codes** of semantic identifiers, and without everybody needing to agree on a single unified set of messages for devices to be interoperable.
-- Prevent proprietary extensions and the need to debug or reverse-engineer devices, as far as possible, by using transparent **dynamic wiring**, instead of devices directly hardcoded for each other or for specific codes.
+- Prevent proprietary extensions and the need to debug or reverse-engineer devices, by using transparent **dynamic wiring**, instead of devices directly hardcoded for each other or for specific codes.
+- **Failure tolerance** build into the protocol.
+The whole system system should be **eventually consistent** after errors are resolved.
+- **Optimal network usage**.
+Enable optimal usage of network resources by default.
+- **Minimal effort** implementations.
+The effort to implement compatible devices should be linear to the extent of features the device will support.
+I.e. simple devices (like a Light source or a Button) should be almost no effort to implement, while more complicated devices may require more thorough analysis and design.
 - **Minimal setup** required by end-users, ideally plug-and-play in most cases to a *fully-secure* production installation.
 - Should work **over the internet** and in any network topology, trusted or not.
+- **Driven by individuals**, not industry.
+I.e. does not have to support complicated use-cases which are almost never used, or used only because of historical reasons.

 ## Out-of-scope

 This protocol does not replace radio-based protocols such as Bluetooth, Bluetooth Low Energy, LoRaWAN, etc.

-Although devices using these protocols may be connected through some gateway into a SCAN network, they can not directly participate as these protocol have their own definitions of security, data excmhange and semantics, which are incompatible with SCAN.
+Although devices using these protocols may be connected through some gateway into a SCAN network, they can not directly participate as these protocol have their own definitions of security, data exchange and semantics, which are incompatible with SCAN.
 Alternatively, embedding SCAN traffic in any of these would not be an optimal use of these protocols.

 ## Solution Overview

+### The Protocol

-SCAN is divided into three layers:
+The SCAN protocol is divided into four layers:

-- Physical Layer (Packet Communication and Announcement)
+- Internet Layer (Packet Communication and Announcement over IP)
-- Network Layer (Security, Multiplexing, Fragmenting, Logical Connections, Messaging)
+- Logical Layer (Security, Multiplexing, Fragmenting, Logical Connections, Messaging)
+- Data/Command Layer (Subscribing to Data and issuing Commands)
-- Application Layer (Data, Commands, Wiring)
+- Application Layer (Required and common Data and Command definitions)

-The Physical Layer is the actual transport infrastructure on top of IP that facilitates the transport of single packets between devices and enables announcements.
+The Internet Layer is the actual transport infrastructure on top of IP that facilitates the transport of single packets between devices and enables announcements.
 It supports different IP topologies, including local networks, connections over gateways, etc.

-The Network Layer is responsible for providing a secure, flat, multiplexing and mixing capable layer for communications between devices.
-Devices are identified, addressed based on static cryptographic keys instead of hardware addresses and communicate point to point using a packet-based protocol.
+The Logical Layer is responsible for providing a secure, flat, multiplexing and mixing capable layer for communications between devices.
+Devices are identified, addressed based on static cryptographic keys instead of hardware addresses and communicate point to point using a packet-based protocol that supports easy multiplexing as well as unlimited length streaming messages.

-The Application Layer adds a uniform quasi-request-response based interface, which mainly consist of these categories:
+The Data/Command Layer adds minimal quasi-request-response based interface that enables:

-* Data emitted by devices.
-These are changes in state of the device.
+* Subscribing to *data* emitted by devices, which are a stream of changes in the state of the device.
-* Controls.
-Invocations of these can change the state of the device.
+* Invoking *commands*, which may change the state of the device.

-* Wiring.
-Dynamic description of the relationships between data and controls.
+The application layer defines common data elements and commands that are either optional or required for every device, such as setting up roles, resetting, unified software update command, debugging and logging commands and data, and most notably wiring.

+Wiring is an application layer tool that describes how devices interoperate.
+It describes which data from which devices invokes which commands at what other devices and it can also describe how to transform data to be compatible with the required command.

+### Operational Summary

-SCAN is designed to work in a distributed fashion.
-All devices are potentially data acquisition or control devices or both, with only two devices already capable of working together without any dedicated control device or server.
+SCAN is a peer-to-peer, distributed protocol, where all devices are potentially data acquisition or control devices or both.
+Therefore two devices are already capable of working together without any dedicated control device or server.
 Introducing more components does not require any central component to exist either, although the option is available if needed.

-Data elements do not
-just carry a technical format (such as how many bytes, etc.), but also meaning, whether it is an Identification, Event or Measurement, etc. This meaning is defined in a layered way to give as much meaning to a piece of data as possible.

-Measurements carry unit information (like Liter, PSI, %, etc.) in addition to a name.
-This way data elements don't exclusively rely on their "standardized" semantics, and can be uniformly stored, visualized or processed even without the exact meaning they might carry.

-Controls are a way to influence the device in some way.
-That can range from toggling a light to sending a remote firmware update.
-All the controls are listed through the uniform interface, so they are discoverable on the fly.

-Wiring in SCAN is the process of connecting data to controls.
-For example connecting the data from a switch to the on/off control of a light source.
-Because the *kind* of both the data and control are known, the connection can be made even if the exact semantics of either side is unknown or not defined.

-Auto-wiring, the process of automatically connecting data to controls, can be achieved using standardized semantics of data, if applicable.
-Such as auto-connecting a Plotter to a GPS Receiver.
+SCAN devices from the "factory" need to be provisioned first, which means that they need to generate a new key for the administrator (the end-user) to use.
+After they are provisioned, they can be *wired* to get data from, or send commands to another device or multiple other devices.

+The SCAN protocol goes well beyond being just a transport protocol to deliver messages among devices.
+It has semantic rules, which constrains what messages may mean, in order to give stability guarantees, such as guaranteed recovery from error states, recovery from network congestion, restarts, and other failure modes.

-## Physical Layer
+## Internet Layer

-The physical layer supports basic network primitives based on IP-native means for the next layer.
+The internet layer supports basic network primitives based on IP-native means for the next layer.
 These functionalities are:

-* Open and receive a physical TCP/IP connection to/from a peer to send and receive data.
+* Open and receive a "physical" TCP/IP connection to/from a peer to send and receive data.
 * Send and receive data to / from all connected devices.

 This layer mimics IP closely.
 Meaning connections support streaming-based data exchange